mapstruct/mapstruct/readme.md

 		}
 	}

-* Remove runtime dependencies to Maple by using the JDK service loader to retrieve mapper implementations.
+* Remove runtime dependencies to MapStruct by using the JDK service loader to retrieve mapper implementations.